 A few years ago, I remembered meeting with a woman who wanted to sell her condo in Ashland, Massachusetts.
 She was not in her unit long, so I asked her why she wanted to leave.
 Her reason was primarily because of the location of her unit.
 She had not thought her purchase through well enough—some of the things that might be a concern.

 Other condo location tips include:

-- Look for unit that has southern exposure for natural light during the day.
+- Look for a unit that has a southern exposure to have natural light during the day.

 Make Sure You Hire A Realtor Skilled in Condo’s

 The internet is a great way to search for ideas on buying a condo and on possible listings and general prices.

 But there are so many things that need to be clarified – details on condo associations, hidden costs, reserve funds – that having a professional to help you is important.

 Unless you want to devote yourself full-time to condo hunting, you will not be able to gather all the information you need to make an informed decision by working alone.

 Realtors will also have better access to new listings and will be able to help you spot deals that you would never recognize by yourself.